 • Leaders make decisions.
 The best leaders are decisive.
 They don’t wait for the course of events to make decisions for them.
 They take whatever time is necessary to make an informed decision within a reasonable time frame.
 A leader carefully weighs the available data versus the relative need of the decision and then acts accordingly.

 • Leaders exude confidence and optimism.
 Workers are naturally attracted to positive leaders with a winning attitude.
 Great leaders see the future as a wonderful place to reach and conquer.
-This optimism and confidence creates an excitement that is infectious, resulting in greater productivity, improved environment and increased morale.
+This optimism and confidence create excitement that is infectious, resulting in greater productivity, an improved environment, and increased morale.

 Leadership is in shorter supply than management because it is a great deal more work.
 But, it also offers a greater payoff.
 People want to work for leaders.
 Leaders revel in the growth and accomplishments of their people.
 Great leadership is at the heart of business management and success.